mftutui/configuracoes-gateway-ttn/README.md

 ## Starting

-First of all is necessary to prepare the SD card.
+First of all it is necessary to prepare the SD card.
 You can follow the detailed step-by-step [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 * Download the image
 * Upload the image into the SD card